Need to make a box cushion? This straightforward tutorial shows you exactly how to sew a box cushion, even if you’re a sewing beginner!

 I didn’t do a DIY cushion to save money, but instead because I needed a size that wasn’t easily purchasable.
 Regardless, I’m always curious to see if I actually did save any money by making the cushion myself.
 Here was the cost breakdown:

-One last thought: I notice that my biggest expense was the cushion foam.
-You could save a ton by recycling an old cushion around the house you no longer need- taking off the old cover and cutting the foam to the size you want.
-Alternatively, you might be able to find a cushion at thrift store that could serve your purpose for a fraction of the cost as well.
+I also notice that my biggest expense was the cushion foam.
+You could save a ton by recycling an old cushion around the house you no longer need – or getting a cushion from a thrift store.